ynotdraw/example-eslint-plugin/README.md

 };
 ```

+There are actually two variable declarators listed here - one for each `useRef`.
+We'll be focusing on the first one.
+Let's dive in more to see how we get to the variable declaration name.

 ![Expanding the Variable Declaration in ASTExplorer](https://github.com/ynotdraw/example-eslint-plugin/blob/main/.github/double.png?raw=true)

-If you expand our first variable declaration, you'll notice there's a `declarations` array.
+If you expand our first variable declaration (`const myInput = useRef();`), you'll notice there's a `declarations` array.
 Oh no!
-We now have another declaration inside of this declaration.
+We now have another variable declaration inside of this declarations array.
 Don't worry folks!
-When we write our ESLint function, they are recursive, so you only need to tell the function to target `VariableDeclarator`.
+When we write our ESLint rules, the node types are recursive, so you only need to tell the function to target `VariableDeclarator` and it'll do the rest for you.

-Now we need to deal with two other nodes: `id` and `init`.
+Now we need to deal with two other nodes as shown in the image above: `id` and `init`.

-`id` is `myInput` and `init` is `useRef`.
+- `id` is `myInput`
+- `init` is `useRef()`

+We'll focus on `init` first.
+Go ahead and expand it.

 ![Expanding the Variable Declaration in ASTExplorer](https://github.com/ynotdraw/example-eslint-plugin/blob/main/.github/call-expression.png?raw=true)